Fundamental limit on the heralded single photons' spectral brightness

 Hence, $h_s$ (= $R_b / Rs$) varied very little with the pump power and detuning.

-The slight variations of $h_s$ versus the pump power and detuning were caused by the variation of the ground-state decoherence rate, $\gamma$.
-Since $\gamma$ also affected a biphoton wave packet's temporal width, we utilized \eq{biphoton} of \APPENDIX{theory} and compared the theoretical and experimental temporal profiles to determine the value of $\gamma$ at each pump power and detuning.
-The red lines in \figs{two}(a) and \ref{fig:two}(b) are the theoretical prediction of $h_s$ calculated with the pre-determined value of $\gamma$ and \eq{hs}.
-The theoretical predictions will be two horizontal lines if we make $\gamma$ the same for all the pump powers and detunings.
+The slight variations of $h_s$ versus the pump power and detuning were caused by the variation of the ground-state decoherence rate $\gamma$.
+Since $\gamma$ also affected a biphoton wave packet's temporal width, we utilized \eq{biphoton} of \SecBiphotonTheory\ and compared the theoretical and experimental temporal profiles to determine the value of $\gamma$ at each pump power and detuning.
+The red lines in \FigsTwoAandB\ are the theoretical prediction of $h_s$ calculated with the pre-determined value of $\gamma$ and \eq{hs}.
+The theoretical predictions will be two horizontal lines if we set $\gamma$ equal for all pump powers and detunings.
 Therefore, as long as the pump power or detuning is the only variable in the hot-atom double-$\Lambda$ SFWM biphoton source, it does not affect the signal's heralding probability.